Jubair-nsu1/Virtual-Classroom/README.md

 # Virtual-Classroom
 </br>
-This is a simple university course project.
-A user can book a bus for a particular destination
+This is a university course project.
+The Virtual Classroom allows teachers and students to perform their educational activities.

 ------------------------------